anyproto/docs/anytype-basics/setting-up-your-profile/account-and-data.md

 ### Data Management

-**Local files**.
-You can choose to offload files stored in Anytype to our Encrypted Backup Node.
+**Local Files:** You can choose to offload files stored in Anytype to our Encrypted Backup Node.

-**Data location.** You can also decide where your data is stored (desktop only).&#x20;
+**Data Location:** You can also decide where your data is stored (desktop only).&#x20;

-**Vault deletion**.
-Also, if you would like to delete your account, you can do it in this section.
+**Vault Deletion:** Also, if you would like to delete your account, you can do it in this section.

 ### Key